 - Urge to urinate frequently, especially at night

-- Deep discomfort in lower abdomen
+- Deep discomfort in the lower abdomen

 —strong, sudden urge to urinate

 - Urine flow study

-- Cystometrogram (a functional study of the way your bladder fills and empties)
+- Cystometrogram—a functional study of the way your bladder fills and empties

 - Post-void residual volume test—measures whether you can empty your bladder completely

-- 5 alpha-reductase inhibitors—to shrink the prostate, which may decrease some urination problems.
+- 5 alpha-reductase inhibitors—to shrink the prostate, which may decrease some urination problems

-- Antimuscarinics—to relax the bladder muscles, which helps to reduce the urge to urinate frequently.
+- Antimuscarinics—to relax the bladder muscles, which helps to reduce the urge to urinate frequently

 Minimally Invasive Interventions